Saskatoon campus housing

 Search for licenced child care (daycare) providers by location using the Government of Saskatchewan's searchable map.

-Day-to-day life on campus can often be stressful enough whether it’s due to midterms, assignments, and challenging labs as a student or due to deadlines and grading as staff.
+Day-to-day life on campus can often be stressful enough, whether it’s due to midterms, assignments, and challenging labs as a student or due to deadlines and grading as staff.
 If on top of it all, you also have one or more children at home or one on the way, things can be even more hectic.
-Here are some resources available to you at the U of S that may help ease some stress as a student/staff/faculty member on campus:
+Here are some resources available to you at USask that may help ease some stress as a student/staff/faculty member on campus:

 located in the Thorvaldson Building, Rm 127.

-The Comfort Room is a new addition to student and staff family resources.
-The first of its kind on a Canadian campus, it is designed as a safe space for parents who might need a quiet place to breastfeed, pump, or take a few minutes away from busy campus life.
-The access code can be obtained by emailing firstname.lastname@example.org with your name, department, and phone number.
+The Comfort Room is a safe space for parents who might need a quiet place to breastfeed, pump, or take a few minutes away from busy campus life.
+Get the access code by emailing campus.parentsusask.ca with your name, college or department and phone number.

 The Parents on Campus Group